SamikshaBhavsar/Chatbot/README.md

 # Chatbot
-This repository contains complete code for "Chatbot-project" Fork the repostory to get the code.
+This repository contains complete code for "Chatbot-project". <br/>
+Fork the repostory to get the code.